FeatureBaseDB/www/content/blog/terraform-experiment.md

 builds up into an unmanageable rats nest.
 When I run my experiments on machines in the cloud, many juicy artifacts are often lost when my cloud machine is destroyed.
-I usually capture the major focus of the experiement in notes, but later i realize that I missed something that was contained in the output of a command or even what commands I actually executed.
+I usually capture the major focus of the experiement in notes, but later I realize that I missed something that was contained in the output of a command or even what commands I actually executed.
 So following the grunt work principle, this task must be automated.